langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   done
   ```

-- You should generally always use a *$\@* in any *for* loops that iterate through an array.
+- You should generally always use a `$@` in any `for` loops that iterate through an array.
 When you know your file
-  names (or parameters in general) don't have spaces, it's okay to keep the traditional *$\** syntax.
+  names (or parameters in general) don't have spaces, it's okay to keep the traditional `$*` syntax.
 For more robust
-  scripting, the *$\@* is the safer option.
+  scripting, the `$@` is the safer option.
 Both options will be used interchangeably throughout this book, as that
   was more familiar to the authors.
   [O'Reilly: `bash` Cookbook, 2nd Edition](#oreilly-bash-cookbook-2nd-edition)

 #### Counting Arguments

-- Use the shell builtin variable *$#* to determine how many parameters a script was invoked with.
+- Use the shell builtin variable `$#` to determine how many parameters a script was invoked with.
   [O'Reilly: `bash` Cookbook, 2nd Edition](#oreilly-bash-cookbook-2nd-edition)

   ```bash